The car that put Lotus on the map more than any other is quickly becoming hot property. Here’s our Lotus Esprit buyer’s guide

 Julian Thompson’s redesign of the Esprit in 1993 gave us the S4, subtly tweaked by way of a new bodykit, wheels, and a mid-level rear spoiler.
 It also featured power steering for the first time.
 In 1995 this was updated to the S4 Sport, which benefitted from some engine work that upped power to 300bhp.
 You can spot one from the Sport 300 rear spoiler.

-An early car will require a more careful eye on the chassis because they were only galvanised from 1981.
+An early car will require a more careful eye on the chassis because the Lotus Esprit was only galvanised from 1981.
 It’s absolutely worth getting the car on a ramp before committing because replacement chassis are extremely difficult to source.
 Later cars are more solid, but one place to look are the suspension mount tops where corrosion can build up.

 Panel availability is slowly improving with the introduction of remanufactured parts, but things remain difficult.
 Not everything fits as you would want it to, like the now vacuum-formed S1/S2 bumpers that just don’t look right, or the rear screens for early cars with heating elements that go the wrong way.
 The alternative is having a good relationship with your local specialist for finding original replacement parts instead.